Pieloth/ASUS-G713PV-fix/README.md

 2. **with admin level:**

-   The script will show actions as in 1. and perform the changes.
+   The script will show actions as in 1. and show each individual change, and ask for each one to apply or not.
+Enter Y or N, or simply Return for Y

    A laptop reboot is proposed at the end.

+   In cas a Registry key is not found, for any reason, no action will be performed, just skipped.

-3. **Command line options**
+4. **Command line options**

    Following command line options are available

    - /Q  : to run quiet.
-All actions are performed without pause, and logged into the script terminal window
+All actions are performed without pause, and logged into the script terminal window.
+Output redirection to a log file is possible
-   - /R  : Rollback procedure, to retreive default Windows 11 parameters
+   - /R  : Rollback procedure, to retreive default Windows 11 parameters.
+Same as normal mode, each tweak can be individually rollbacked

-## Known issues - To be digged further
-1. USB ports.
-Changing USB ports while in sleep mode or hibernation may lead to issues/freeze on next power up and sleep.
-To be analyzed further, but more or less known issue Fast Startup with USB...
-Best practice is to change USBs with laptop running, or reboot if done while sleeping.
-2. Windows Orchestrator.
-Rarely, may hang, and will not let laptop sleep at all Situation can be checked in a Terminal admin console, with command: `powercfg /requests` Anything showing there in a section means Windows will not yet allow laptop to sleep.
-Simply exiting Standby, or session Logoff/Logon, solves issue.
-Note this issue has been seen only once

-# XML file: ASUS_G713PV_Event1002_Winlogon_crash.xml

-## Purpose

-When using the Windows spotlight images on logon screen

-Sometimes, the logon screen does not show image, just black screen, user logo and password prompt

-After loging in, the nVidia and AMD icons in taskbar are gone.
-This XML files is to be imported into Windows Task Scheduler, it will create a scheduled task, that will detect Winlogon crash (event 1002), and will restart the nVidia and AMD icons

-> [!WARNING]
-> This black screen due to Winlogon.exe crash during sleep and userinit.exe restart is due to some Windows 11 Authentification and device lock misbehavior while sleeping, and with Updates done at the same time.
->
-> The easiest way to get rid and workaround this is to set the option "Device lock and ask for password" timeout to "Always" or "Never" in Windows Settings/Account/Connexion options.
-> By default, it is set to 15 mn, so that lock can happen after sleep has started.
->
-> Registry options to disable Wakeup Password with Modern Standby: HKEY_CURRENT_USER\Control Panel\Desktop 32-bit DWORD value DelayLockInterval set to 0

-## How to use

-1. Start the Windows task scheduler

-2. Select Action / Import.
-Choose the "ASUS G713PV Event 1002 crash explorer.xml" file.

-3. You can review the Schedule task wizard, then choose OK.
-The Schedule task is ready to run